Dhanciles/linked-list/DTR-Cole-Derek.md

 #### Schedule Expectations (When are we available to work together and individually?):
 ##### Derek
 - Weekend:

--- Saturday: SkylabFE by noon.
+  ** Saturday: SkylabFE by noon.
 Stay still 4.
-Reassess at 4 for working more at a cafe or over Slack
+Reassess at 4 for working more at a cafe or over Slack.

--- Sunday: Remote.
+  ** Sunday: Remote.
 Be on Slack by noon for a call to check-in and then decide then to work over Slack on call or via Slack text.

 - Weekday: Staying after school is cool, but leave early and then work from home

 - Lunch: Working is cool.

 ##### Cole
 - Weekend:

--- Saturday: SkylabFE by noon.
+  ** Saturday: SkylabFE by noon.
 Stay still 4.
 Reassess at 4 for working more at a cafe or over Slack

--- Sunday: Remote.
+  ** Sunday: Remote.
 Be on Slack by noon for a call to check-in and then decide then to work over Slack on call or via Slack text.

 - Weekday: Stay til 6.